 HighsRed fox sighting, views of Snowmass

 LowsThe Snowmass debate — to stay or to go, closely followed by the mosquito attack

 We started on the trail at the leisurely hour of 1:20pm, anticipating a pretty mild first day, and prioritizing a few last civilized meals and ice creams in towns on our drive.
 With deli sandwiches for our first night at camp stuffed into the tiny amount of room left in our packs, we said goodbye to the rental car and cell service and headed out south on the Maroon Snowmass Trail.

 The first mile or so passes through private lands with a series of gates to test your gate-opening and closing skills.
 We got passed by one group on horseback heading back to the trailhead, and we tiptoed around piles of droppings for the first mile or so.
 Though the trail was basically a dusty red sidewalk, I felt the weight of my pack on fresh and delicate shoulders with every step.
-The familiar thoughts on the first day out backpacking came: “can I really carry this load 40 miles?”, and some less familiar thoughts, “with the packs I handmade for Cody and me make it?
+The familiar thoughts on the first day out backpacking came: “can I really carry this load 40 miles?”, and some less familiar thoughts, “will the packs I handmade for Cody and me make it?
 What happens if a strap falls off at mile 20?”.
 This wasn't the most ideal place to find out.
 I hoped my craftiness would hold up and made a mental note to bring an emergency needle and strong thread next time.